 Drop-in fees continue to be at the discretion of the school.
-These funds will remain in schools in 2017-18.
+These funds will remain with schools in 2018-19.

 Administrative tasks related to Noon Supervision

 The purpose of centralizing noon supervision registration and fee collection is to reduce the administrative burden on schools.
 Schools are not expected to follow-up with parents who have not paid noon supervision fees.
 Administrative tasks remaining in schools include: